-Fitzsimons was the representative for Pennsylvania from 1793 to 1795.
+Fitzsimons was the representative for Pennsylvania and was (unknown party).
+He served from 1793 to 1795.

 From May 1789 to Mar 1795, Fitzsimons missed 9 of 280 roll call votes, which is 3.2%.
 This is better than the median of 13.0% among the lifetime records of representatives serving in Mar 1795.
 The chart below reports missed votes over time.